-The immediate priority of this new regional management effort could be to ensure that the emerging pattern of tariff discrimination does not get in the way of the smooth function of Factory Asia.
-In other words, the overriding priority should be to protect the current very favourable status quo in East Asian trade relations.
+The immediate priority of this new regional management effort could be to ensure that the emerging pattern of tariff discrimination does not get in the way of the smooth functioning of Factory Asia.
+In other words, the overriding priority should be to protect the, favorable status quo in East Asian trade relations.

 4.2.1.
-Priority #1: Bind the MFN applied rates
+Priority #1: Bind the MFN Applied Rates

-The first priority in the new East Asian regional management effort should be to trim the 'bindings overhand' and thus bring WTO constraints on East Asia's low tariffs into line with the political constraints (the fact that all would lose from a tariff war).
-The first step would be to convince the ASEAN+3 nations to bind their applied rates in the WTO.
+The first priority in the new East Asian regional management effort should be to trim the bindings overhang and thus bring WTO constraints on East Asia's low tariffs into line with the political constraints (the fact that all would lose from a tariff war).
+The first step would be to convince ASEAN+3 members to bind their applied rates in the WTO.
 The invigorated ASEAN+3 body should, as a bloc, insist that nations doing this get full credit in the Doha Round market access talks.
-Indeed, this move might encourage other developing nations to bind their applied rates and this, in turn, would prove to be a very positive contribution to unblocking progress in the ongoing WTO round.
-As a bonus, it would give the new organisation a high and strongly positive international profile, demonstrating to the world that the new grouping was WTO-friendly.
+Indeed, this move might encourage other developing nations to bind their applied rates and this, in turn, would prove a very positive contribution to unblocking progress in the ongoing WTO round.
+As a bonus, it would give the new organization a high and strongly positive international profile, demonstrating to the world that the new grouping was WTO-friendly.
 Binding the non-preferential rates would also improve the investment climate in the region since it would make trade policy more predictable.

 4.2.2.
-Priority #2: Transparency and confidence building deliverables
+Priority #2: Transparency and Confidence Building Deliverables

 The second priority for a new East Asian regional management effort would be to improve transparency in the region.
-There are several obvious 'deliverables' here.
+There are several obvious deliverables here.

 ASEAN+3 could set up an information clearinghouse for preferences, rules of origin and the like.
-Indeed, as part of the new management effort, the participating nations could commit themselves to 'notifying' the new ASEAN+3 secretariat of any and all trade policy or legal changes that affect trade in the region.
+Indeed, as part of the new management effort, the participating economies could commit themselves to notifying the new ASEAN+3 secretariat of any and all trade policy or legal changes that affect trade in the region.
 In the rosiest scenario, the new management could implement a scheme like the one that the EU pushed on the Euro-Med region, namely the Pan-European Cumulation System (PECS).
-In the late 1990s, Europe was marked by a 'spaghetti bowl' of FTAs that was as complex as East Asia's Noodle Bowl is today.
-The EU managed the spaghetti bowl by harmonising the tariff structures of all the various bilaterals, imposing a common set of rules of origin and insisting on cumulation throughout the region.
-The EU hegemonic role in the region was critical to this effort.
-While there is no East Asian hegemon to play a similar role, so the outcome is unlikely to be as harmonious as PECS, the new NEARME could take measures to reduce the inconsistencies among East Asian bilaterals.
+In the late 1990s, Europe was marked by a Spaghetti Bowl of FTAs that was as complex as East Asia's Noodle Bowl is today.
+The EU managed the spaghetti bowl by harmonizing the tariff structures of all the bilaterals, imposing a common set of rules of origin and insisting on cumulation throughout the region.
+Its hegemonic role was critical to this effort.
+While there is no East Asian hegemon to play a similar role, meaning the outcome is unlikely to be as harmonious as PECS, the new NEARME could introduce measures to reduce inconsistencies among East Asian bilaterals.